-At any time, the data subject may withdraw his/her consent for the treatment of his/her personal data.
-The Controller must establish simple and free mechanisms which allow the data subjects to withdraw their consent at least by the same means by which they granted it.
+At any time, the data subject may withdraw their consent for the treatment of their personal data.
+The Controller must establish simple and free mechanisms that allow the data subjects to withdraw their consent at least by the same means by which they granted it.

-Right to object to marketing In addition to the general rights described above, data subjects have the right to oppose the use of their personal data for marketing or advertising purposes.
-Right to complain to the relevant data protection
+■ Right to object to marketing

+In addition to the general rights described above, data subjects have the right to oppose the use of their personal data for marketing or advertising purposes.